-- Thomson Legal and Regulatory,
+- o Thomson Legal and Regulatory,

-- Thomson Learning,
+- o Thomson Learning,

-- Thomson Financial, and
+- o Thomson Financial, and

-- Thomson Scientific and Healthcare.
+- o Thomson Scientific and Healthcare.

 By centralizing key functions in our corporate center, we foster a company-wide approach while allowing our market groups sufficient operational flexibility and scope for initiative in dealing with customers.
 In addition to identifying new business opportunities and acquisitions, our corporate center oversees the planning processes of our market groups and their implementation of strategy and assesses their performance.
 Our corporate center develops and executes capital strategy, including tax planning, and determines the overall direction on technology.
 In addition, our corporate center has the responsibility for the appointment of senior executives and their training and development.